Philadelphia Arts and Letters: Murals, Melville, and Magnificent Meals

 In Loving Memory Mural Philadelphia PA

 With a focus on art education and restorative justice, the Mural Arts Program employs several full time artists and contracts with about two hundred annually.
 It’s the modern WPA!
-One of these artists is Parris Stancell, a Fleischer and Philadelphia College of Art grad who painted his first mural in 1991.
+One of these artists was Parris Stancell, a Fleischer and Philadelphia College of Art grad who painted his first mural in 1991.
+(He retired in 2016, but continues to work with communities in new ways).

 Lacroix at Rittenhouse Hotel Philadelphia PA